MAAP-Project/maap-data-pipelines/OPERATING.md

 We rely on a set of [poetry](https://pypi.org/project/poetry/) scripts to publish data to the catalog.

 - run `pip install poetry` to install poetry.
-- run `setupenv.sh` to set up your environment variables for publication.
+- run `source setupenv.sh` to set up your environment variables for publication.
+Make sure to use `source` so that your environment variables persist.
 - run `poetry install` to install the project and the dependencies.

 ## Usage